FarnazG/dsc-capstone-project-v2-online-ds-ft-120919/README.md

 # **FUTURE WORK:**
- 1. The same process should be repeated for regression classifier in another.
+ 1. A similar procedure will be conducted with a regression classifier for the price estimation.

- 2. Some features can be added to the predictive factors such as item description and gender which will combine Natural Language Processing(NLP) to our image analysis.
+ 2. Other features such as item description, gender and demographics, can be added to our CNN-based classifier.

- 3. A nice deployment of predictive model as a web service needs to be done to complete our final touches on this project.
+ 3. An online deployment of the predictive model will be delivered as a web service for fine apparel retailers.